area73/get-all-files-ts/README.md

 * removed Ava testing framework in favor of  jest as testing framework.
 * Added new tests.
 * Added jsDoc on private and public functions.
+* Added extra param in options `excludedDirs?: string[]`:
+   * An array of excluded dirs.
+Similar to `isExcludedDir` but without the hassle fo creating a predicate.
+Just give it a list of dirs to be excluded.

 ## Install